Understanding Section 234C of the Income Tax Act

 Taxpayers could be eligible for an exemption from paying interest under Section 234C on the condition that they meet certain criteria.
 These exemptions are designed to provide relief in certain situations, making sure taxpayers are not unduly penalised.
 Here are the conditions that exempt taxpayers from paying interest under Section 234C:

-Resident Senior Citizens: If the individual is a resident senior citizen (above the age of 60) and does not receive any income from the “Profits and Gains from Business or Profession” (PGBP) category, they need not pay the advance tax and therefore no interest under Section 234C applies to them.
+Resident Senior Citizens: If the individual is a resident senior citizen (above the age of 60) and does not receive any income from the “Profits and Gains from Business or Profession” (PGBP) category, they need not pay the advance tax, and therefore, no interest under Section 234C applies to them.

 Net Tax Liability Below ₹10,000: If for the financial year, your total net tax liability is less than ₹10,000 after considering deductions after considering deductions such as TDS, you are not obligated to pay any advance tax, and no interest will be levied under Section 234C.